adamzvolanek/DevRack/README.md

 # DevRack

-The title is still a work in progress.
-This is a project consisting of both self-learning and creating repeatable, deployable code that exists on my Unraid server: Alexandria.
-An effort to remove myself from the 'simplified' UI of dockers in Unraid, VMs, and other running tools.
+This is my home-lab project consisting of both self-learning and creating repeatable, deployable code that exists on my Unraid server named, Alexandria.
+My end goal of a "1-click" deployment of dockers and VMs, already configured to deploy in Unraid.

-Likewise, creation of VMs, testing Ansible scripts, and in the future, configuration scripts for the docker containers themselves.
-An end goal of a 1-click deployment of my dockers and VMs, already configured to any platform that supports docker/docker-compose.

 ## Getting Started